AshutoshAgarwal01/CovidPred_Repro/README.md

 Overall, authors showed that artificially generated x-ray images using image augmentation techniques greatly improved model performance when compared with original smaller set of images.

-Link to original research paper: https://www.hindawi.com/journals/ijbi/2020/8889023/ Link to GitHub repository of original research paper: https://github.com/arunsharma8osdd/covidpred
+**Link to original research paper**: https://www.hindawi.com/journals/ijbi/2020/8889023/

+**Link to GitHub repository of original research paper**: https://github.com/arunsharma8osdd/covidpred

 # Reproduction work (this repository)
 This work reproduces the work done in original paper to verify if model trained with augmented images (artificial dataset) outperforms model trained with only original set of images.